DmitryEfimenko/ssr-with-i18n/article/part-2.md

 browserLang.match(/en|ru/)
 ```

-The `browserLang` variable is undefined, which means that the following line of code didn't work:
+The `browserLang` variable is `undefined`, which means that the following line of code didn't work:

 ```ts
 const browserLang = translateCacheService.getCachedLanguage() || translate.getBrowserLang();